Incidence and mortality rates for breast cancer: Differences according to ethnicity.

 The average annual female breast cancer death rate in the U.S. is highest for African Americans, at about 36 per 100000 women.

 It is also interesting to note that the breast cancer mortality rate is higher for Hispanic and American Indian/Alaskan natives than with Asian Americans and Pacific Islanders.
 This is in spite of a lower incidence rate among African Americans and American Indians/Alaskan natives.

 Five year survival rates for local and node positive breast cancers

-The main reasons for this difference are suggested to be a more advanced breast tumor at time of diagnosis.
-This may be due to non-participation in screening mammography and unequal access to prompt, high quality treatment.
+The main reasons for this difference are suggested to be a more advanced breast tumor at the time of diagnosis.
+This may be due to non-participation in screening mammography and unequal access to prompt, high-quality treatment.